ManiVaultStudio/ExamplePlugins/README.md

    `Source: C:/YourOwnFolder/ExamplePlugins-master`
    `Build:  C:/YourOwnFolder/ExamplePlugins-master/build`

-4. Press `Configure` and select the `Visual Studio 15 2019` (or 17 2022) generator with the optional platform of `x64`.
+4. Press `Configure` and select the `Visual Studio 17 2022` generator with the optional platform of `x64`.
 If it is not available, be sure to install Visual Studio.
 Press Finish to configure the project.
 ![Example_cmake](https://github.com/user-attachments/assets/b86e6e19-0fc1-40ec-8397-04e5ee8a7f87)
 5. A lot of red paths should now appear.
 Set the `ManiVault_DIR` to the subfolder of your ManiVault install directory (which should hold `Debug`, `Release` and a `cmake` folder) that contains a `ManiVaultConfig.cmake` file.
 That should be `YOUR_MANIVAULT_INSTALL_DIR/cmake/mv`.
 Check that the entries relating to Qt seem correct and then press `Generate` to generate the Visual Studio solution.
 If cmake is asking you for a Qt6_DIR please refer to [CMake cannot find my Qt Installation](https://github.com/ManiVaultStudio/PublicWiki/wiki/FAQ#cmake-cannot-find-my-qt-installation).
 6. Press `Open Project` to launch Visual Studio and the example project.